Ask a Librarian Delaware New Staff and Refresher Training

 All of Delaware’s public libraries (and many others to include academic, school and special libraries) collaborate to provide a shared, statewide reference service called Ask a Librarian Delaware.
 This resource uses Springshare’s LibAnswers software.

-Ask a Librarian Delaware offers email, text and social media options for our Delaware library patrons – so they can ask us questions from where they are online, whenever they want.
+Ask a Librarian Delaware offers email and social media options for our Delaware library patrons – so they can ask us questions from where they are online, whenever they want.
 There are also close to 60 FAQs for Ask a Librarian Delaware to instantly help library customers when we are not available, with commonly-asked questions such as how to get a library card to how to download an ebook.

 When you complete this training, you will know: